micmejia/bible-dump/NKJV/Job/Job 15.md

 He wanders about for bread, _saying,_ 'Where _is it?_' He knows that a day of darkness is ready at his hand.

 ###### 24
-Trouble and anguish make him afraid; They overpower him, like a king ready for [^g]battle.
+Trouble and anguish make him afraid; They overpower him, like a king ready for battle.

 ###### 25
 For he stretches out his hand against God, And acts defiantly against the Almighty,